Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference

-We first evaluate a baseline defense that employs a reversible linear transform to obscure the statistical properties of the $k$ and $v$ vectors.
-In the context of modern inference frameworks like vLLM, we represent all key vectors for a single attention head within a KV-cache block as a matrix $K \in \mathbb{R}^{b \times d}$, where $b$ is the number of vectors per block and $d$ is the attention head dimension.
-As the obfuscation method is analogous for both keys and values, we use $K$ as our canonical example.
-The transformation is defined as:
+To mitigate privacy risks with minimal overhead, we first consider a naive defense that employs reversible linear transformations to obscure the statistical properties of the KV-cache.
+In the context of modern inference frameworks (e.g., vLLM), we denote the key vectors for a single attention head within a PagedAttention block as a matrix $K \in \mathbb{R}^{b \times d}$, where $b$ is the block size and $d$ is the head dimension.
+Since the protection mechanism applies analogously to value vectors, we focus our analysis on $K$.
+The obfuscation transformation is defined as: